 International protection applicants are entitled to reception conditions from the moment they make a request for international protection and continue to be eligible until a final negative decision is issued.

-Under Articles 65 and 69, the LFIP differentiates between the act of “requesting international protection” (uluslararası koruma talebinde bulunan) which can be expressed to any state authorities and the “registration of an application for international protection” (uluslararası koruma başvurusunun kaydı) by DGMM.
+Under Articles 65 and 69, the LFIP differentiates between the act of “requesting international protection” (uluslararası koruma talebinde bulunan) which can be expressed to any state authorities and the “registration of an application for international protection” (uluslararası koruma başvurusunun kaydı) by PMM.
 Therefore, persons must be considered as international protection applicants from the time they approach state authorities and express a request to international protection.
-The actual registration of an applicant by DGMM may come later.
+The actual registration of an applicant by PMM may come later.

 That said, holding a Foreigners Identification Number (Yabancı kimlik numarası, YKN) is an essential prerequisite for all foreign nationals in procedures and proceedings regarding access to basic rights and services.
 International protection applicants are not assigned an YKN until they are issued an International Protection Applicant Identification Card after they have travelled to their assigned “satellite city” and have registered their application with the competent PDMM.
 Given the severe obstacles to and corollary delays in accessing the international protection procedure (see Registration), the time lag between an asylum seeker’s intention to apply for international protection and the issuance of an YKN can be particularly long.
 This leaves asylum seekers without access to some basic rights.